-The Transport for Ireland website provides general information on how people with mobility difficulties can travel safely to, from and within Ireland.
+The Transport for Ireland website provides general information on how people with disabilities can travel safely to, from and within Ireland.
 Links to other websites, which provide more detailed information, are also provided.

-The Minister for Transport, Tourism and Sport has responsibility for policy and overall funding in relation to public transport.
-The Minister’s policy in relation to public transport, including accessible public transport, can be viewed on the Department of Transport, Tourism and Sport’s website.
+The Minister for Transport has responsibility for policy and overall funding in relation to public transport.
+The Minister’s policy in relation to public transport, including accessible public transport, can be viewed on the Department of Transport

 European Regulation 1177/2010 on the Rights of Passengers Travelling by Sea and Inland Waterways, came into effect on 18 December 2012.

 The Regulation applies to vessels certified to carry more than 12 passengers and operated by a European Union Carrier.
 It includes points on non-discrimination and assistance for people with disabilities and reduced mobility.
 This includes an obligation to:

 Statutory Instrument No. 394 of 2012 designates the National Transport Authority as the national enforcement body for the purposes of Regulation (EU) No. 1177/2010 in Ireland.

 Ferry companies operating to and from Ireland use ships that are accessible to people with mobility difficulties.
 If you need help with getting on or off you should give the ferry company as much notice as possible so that they can make arrangements.